-- 1. Products that have become defective or damaged as a result of non-DASV or unauthorized service work, poor maintenance, faulty electrical supply, act of God, or any other circumstances outside of the specified care, maintenance or operation of the equipment including: - Components that have been relocated from their original placement during manufacturing. - Any portion of the system not supplied by Seresco. - Components on which the model and/or serial number plates have been removed or defaced. - Components which have become defective or damaged as a result of unauthorized opening of the refrigeration circuit, improper wiring, electrical supply characteristics, poor maintenance, accidents, transportation, misuse, abuse, fire, flood, alteration and/or misapplication of the product. - Products not installed, operated and maintained as per the Seresco Operating and Mantenance Manual. - Products on which payment is in default. - 2.
-Parts that wear out due to normal usage such as; air filters, fuses and sensors are not covered by this warranty.
+- 1. Products that have become defective or damaged as a result of non-DASV or unauthorized service work, poor maintenance, faulty electrical supply, act of God, or any other circumstances outside of the specified care, maintenance or operation of the equipment including: - Components that have been relocated from their original placement as manufactured. - Any portion of the system not supplied by PoolPak. - Components on which the model and/or serial number plates have been removed or defaced. - Components which have become defective or damaged as a result of unauthorized opening of the refrigeration circuit, improper wiring, electrical supply characteristics, poor maintenance, accidents, transportation, misuse, abuse, fire, flood, alteration and/or misapplication of the product. - Products not installed, operated and maintained as per the PoolPak Operating and Maintenance Manual. - Products operating in mechanical rooms that house chemicals (i.e. chlorine, bromine, water treatment chemicals). - Products on which payment is in default. - 2.
+Parts that wear out due to normal usage, such as air filters, fuses and sensors are not covered by this warranty.

-NOTE: Refrigerant lost during the Initial 90-day Comprehensive or Internet Connected Conditional One-Year Repair Warranty will be reimbursed in accordance to the current market price of refrigerant at the time of repair and upon discretion of Customer Support team.
-Seresco will not be responsible for refrigerant lost from the system due to improperly installed contractor piping to the remote outdoor air-cooled condenser.
+NOTE: Refrigerant lost during the Initial 90-day Comprehensive or Internet Connected, Conditional One-Year Repair Warranty will be reimbursed in accordance to the current market price of refrigerant at the time of repair and upon discretion of DASV's Customer Support team.
+PoolPak will not be responsible for refrigerant lost from the system due to improperly installed contractor piping to the remote outdoor air-cooled condenser.